kevllino/WanWiki/Welcome-to-Wanchain-How-To-Use-(GUI)-Guide.md

 --------------------------------------------------------------------------------------------------------------------

 The **Accounts & Application Data** stores all your public transaction records, private transaction records and OTA balance.
-If you delete these files , you will not lose your assets but at meantime you will not be able to see your assets at your current wallet unless you back them up in advance and you can call it back via "Import Account" which we have taught you in above content.
+If you delete these files , you will not lose your assets but you will not be able to see your assets at your current wallet  at meantime unless you back them up in advance .
+However, you can always call it back via "Import Account" which we have demonstrated to you in above content.

 **In a nutshell, PLEASE BACK YOUR KEYSTORE & APPLICATION DATA UP NOW AND ALWAYS !!!**